hg-jt/emacs-texlive/README.md

 >       -v /Library/fonts:/usr/share/fonts/truetype \
 >       hgjt/emacs-texlive:latest

-A copy of Emacs 25 with the latest version of Org Mode is also included, which can be used as a headless compiler for converting *.org* files to *PDF*.
-See *User Case #2* for example.
+A copy of Emacs 26 with the latest version of Org Mode is also included, which can be used as a headless compiler for converting *.org* files to *PDF*.
+See *Use Case #2* for an example.

 ## Docker